shashiranjan001/sample-controller/docs/assignments/test-k8s/assignment-3.md

 Kubernetes already has this algorithm implemented as a package in client-go, and we can reuse this algorithm.
 We still need an id for each Pod while creating the lock.
 We can simply use the hostname of the Pod for this purpose.

-I've used this method in the code to support running multiple replicas of the Pod.
+I've used the second method in the code to support running multiple replicas of the Pod.